sarturodev/gamejolt-api-plugin/README.md

 # GameJoltAPI Plugin V 1.0

-This plugin for Godot 3.2 allows you to easily implement the [**Gamejolt API**](https://gamejolt.com/game-api) into your games.
+This plugin for Godot 3.2 allows you to easily implement the [**Game Jolt API**](https://gamejolt.com/game-api) into your games.

  - Quick installation and configuration (see the Get Started section).
  - Use the API by calling simple GD functions (see the Documentation page).
  - Make custom API requests.
- - Create and handle simultaneous Gamejolt API requests.
+ - Create and handle simultaneous Game Jolt API requests.

 # Get started
 ## Instalation